wishfoundry/Authorize/README.md

 Authorize
 ==============

-!docs Authorize

-Rommie: Would you like some docs

-Authorize is a port of the well known Authority library for Laravel 4.
+Authorize is a port of the well known Authority library Matthew Machuga and Jesse O'brien, to Laravel 4.
 Most of the functions are similar with some enhancements.
 This library patches the system Auth class with super powers, and is meant to verify the authentication as well as the authority of the current system user.

+!docs Authorize

+Rommie: Would you like some docs?

 Installation
 ------------